Non-Hermitian dynamics of a two-spin system with PT symmetry: Nonlinear oscillations

 \subsection{Numerics}

-When we cross the exceptional point, for $|\storque| > |J|$, the fixed points \eqref{eq:P1}, \eqref{eq:P2} are unstable due to the imaginary part in Eq.~\eqref{eq:freq_P1_unstable}.
-Then, \eqref{eq:P3} is the only stable fixed point and the system goes to that asymptotically.

-Below the exceptional point, for $\storque < J$, we simulate numerically the system and find that it follows the eigenstates \eqref{eq:eigenstates} of the nonlinear system if the initial spin configuration is prepared so that it agrees with Eq.~\eqref{eq:conditionTheta}.
-For an initial condition that is close to the eigenstate \eqref{eq:eigenstates}, we obtain quasi periodic motion with oscillations around the eigenstate.
-An example is shown in Fig.~\ref{fig:oscillations}a.
-When $\storque$ satisfies condition \eqref{eq:oppositePoles_stability}, and for an initial condition close to \eqref{eq:P3}, the system goes asymptotically to this fixed point.
-An example is shown in Fig.~\ref{fig:oscillations}b.
-We thus see that the system is bistable for $\sqrt{\anisotropy(2J-\anisotropy)} < \storque < J$.
+We simulate numerically the system when it is below the exceptional point, for $\storque < J$, and find that it follows the precessional eigenstates \eqref{eq:eigenstates} of the nonlinear system if the initial spin configuration is prepared so that it agrees with Eqs.~\eqref{eq:conditionTheta} and \eqref{eq:eigenstates}.
+Fig.~\ref{fig:oscillations}a shows an example of spin precession for the acoustic branch.
+Fig.~\ref{fig:oscillations}c shows an example of spin precession for the optical branch.
+The graphs show the $x$ and the $z$ components of the magnetization vector.
+The frequency of precession is given by Eq.~\eqref{eq:freq_nonlinear} and the result is verified in the graphs by the periodicity of the $x$ components of the magnetization vectors.

+Furthermore, for an initial condition that is close to the eigenstate \eqref{eq:eigenstates}, we obtain quasi-periodic motion where the $z$ components of the spins oscillate while the spins precess around the $z$ axis.
+An example is shown in Fig.~\ref{fig:oscillations}b, for an initial condition close to the one that gave the acoustic branch periodic motion in Fig.~\ref{fig:oscillations}a.
+Another example is shown in Fig.~\ref{fig:oscillations}d, for an initial condition close to the one that gave the optical branch periodic motion in Fig.~\ref{fig:oscillations}c.
+Two frequencies are involved in this motion.
+The precessional motion frequency is close to \eqref{eq:freq_nonlinear}, while the periodicity of the oscillation of the $z$ component of the spin gives a second frequency apparently unrelated to the spin precession frequency.

+For the simulations in Fig.~\ref{fig:oscillations}, we have chosen parameter such that condition \eqref{eq:oppositePoles_stability} is satisfied, and the system is expected to be bistable as inferred from Table~\ref{tab:stability}.
+We run a further simulation using the same parameter set, but now choosing an initial condition close to the point \eqref{eq:P3}.
+We find that the system goes asymptotically to this fixed point, as shown in Fig.~\ref{fig:oppositePoles}.
+This verifies the bistability of the system.

-When $\storque$ satisfies condition \eqref{eq:oppositePoles_instability} only \eqref{eq:P1}, \eqref{eq:P2} are stable.
-Starting from any initial condition the system goes into a periodic or a quasi periodic motion.
+In the case that $\storque$ satisfies condition \eqref{eq:oppositePoles_instability}, only \eqref{eq:P1}, \eqref{eq:P2} are stable.
+Starting from any initial condition the system goes into a periodic or a quasi periodic motion similar to those shown in Fig.~\ref{fig:oscillations}.

+Finally, when we cross the exceptional point, for $\storque > J$, the fixed points \eqref{eq:P1}, \eqref{eq:P2} are unstable due to the imaginary part in the eigenvalues \eqref{eq:freq_P1_unstable}.
+Then, \eqref{eq:P3} is the only stable fixed point and the system goes to that asymptotically from any initial condition.

+We conclude the section with a note about the remarkable periodicity in the dynamics of this system.
+The quasi-periodic motion observed in many of the simulations, cannot be considered as direct consequencies of the results obtained in Sec.~\ref{sec:twoSpins} for the linearized equations.
+They are rather due to a partial or complete integrability of the system.
+The periodic and quasi-periodic dynamics can be anticipated due to the existence of the integrals that will be given in Sec.~\ref{sec:conservedQuantities}.